 The CAPE Award was jointly established by the Chancellor and the Academic Professional Advisory Committee in the spring of 2004.
 All academic professionals are eligible to receive the CAPE Award.
 The AP nominees are judged on three criteria: work projects, professional development and affiliations, and contributions to one’s unit.

 Nominations for the CAPE award are reviewed by a campus committee, and candidates’ names are forwarded to the chancellor, who makes the final selection.
-The winner receives $500 in cash for personal use, and another $500 is given to the recipient’s department.
+The winner receives $500 in cash for personal use.